 We appreciated how stacked this banh mi was but personally, we prefer banh mi with slightly fewer ingredients.

 Banh Mi Huynh Hoa is a TripAdvisor Certificate of Excellence awardee with a stellar 4.5-star rating.
-They’re popular so you’re advised to arrive early if you want to avoid the long queues.
+They’re one of the best restaurants in Saigon to have banh mi so you’re advised to arrive early if you want to avoid the long queues.
 But no worries, they have an assembly line of banh mi makers so the line does move fairly quickly.